Lillete Dubey: Films

-Ms Dubey's entry into films was quite by chance when her husband was posted to Mumbai in 1995, and she has often called herself an 'accidental film actress’.
+Lillete Dubey's entry into films was quite by chance when her husband was posted to Mumbai in 1995, and she has often called herself an 'accidental film actress’.
 She debuted with the film Love You Hamesha starring Akshaye Khanna and Sonali Bendre in 1999.
 The movie was directed by Kailash Surendranath.
 After that, she played a supporting character in Bawandar, directed by Jag Mundhra and starring Nandita Das, in 2000.
 It was based on the story of a rape victim, Bhanwari Devi, from Rajasthan.